platformspec/site/docs/spec/spec.md

 >
 > Expect active/frequent changes.
 >
-> Modifications to the spec will be called out on the [news](../../news) page accordingly.
+> Modifications to the spec will be highlighted on the [news](../../news) page accordingly.

 ## Key Domains
 ![Key Domains (light)](./key-components-light.png){.light-only}